A quantum machine learning classifier to search for new physics: Summary

-In this study, we present a novel VQSN algorithm for classification.
-We use VQSN to study gQGCs at the LHC using in processes $pp\to jj \ell^+\ell^-\nu\bar{\nu}$, $pp\to j \ell^+\ell^-\nu\bar{\nu}$ and $pp\to \gamma j \ell^+\ell^-\nu\bar{\nu}$.
+The gQGCs at the LHC are also studied, using the processes $pp\to jj \ell^+\ell^-\nu\bar{\nu}$, $pp\to j \ell^+\ell^-\nu\bar{\nu}$ and $pp\to \gamma j \ell^+\ell^-\nu\bar{\nu}$.
 These processes can be concluded to be sensitive to the gQGCs.
-The expected coefficient constraints are of a same magnitude to those obtained in the $pp\to \gamma\gamma$ process~\cite{Ellis:2018cos}.
+The constraints on the coefficient are of a similar magnitude to those obtained in the $pp\to \gamma\gamma$ process~\cite{Ellis:2018cos}.
 Consequently, they can serve as a valuable supplement to the constraints on the gQGCs.
-Moreover, the $pp\to jj \ell^+\ell^-\nu\bar{\nu}$ process contains a vector boson scattering process which is expected to be more significant at higher energies~\cite{Yang:2020rjt}, therefore is expected to be more important at future colliders.
-It is noteworthy that, as an ML algorithm, VQSN does not require the analysis of the kinematic characteristics and its usability should be independent of the operator being searched and can be applied in future studies of other NP models.
+Moreover, the $pp\to jj \ell^+\ell^-\nu\bar{\nu}$ process contains a VBS process which is expected to be more significant at higher energies~\cite{Yang:2020rjt}, therefore is expected to be more important at future colliders such as the HE-LHC and FCC-hh~\cite{FCC:2018bvk,Benedikt:2022kan}.

+Another application is the contribution of the aQGCs in the tri-photon processes at muon colliders.
+In this case, only the VQSN is studied.
+The expected constraints are obtained, and found to be more strengthened than the ones obtained using a traditional event selection strategy~\cite{Yang:2020rjt}.

-In terms of cc, the VQSN is capable of achieving the same order of magnitude of the discriminative power to that of the KNN, while requiring less cc.
-It is important to note that the datasets are classical, i.e., even when working with classical data, the VQSN can demonstrate its superiority in efficiency.
-Since the larger training dataset and the larger feature space, the more efficient the VQSN is, the significance of VQSN is likely to increase as the processes under consideration become more intricate.
+In terms of cc, the VQSN is capable of achieving the same order of magnitude of the discriminative power to that of the KNN, while requiring one order of magnitude less cc in the three applications.
+It is important to note that the datasets used in this study are classical, i.e., even when working with classical data, the VQSN can demonstrate its superiority in efficiency in the sense of cc.
+When keeping the amount of test data much larger than the amount of training data, the larger training dataset and the larger feature space, the more efficient the VQSN is, the significance of VQSN is likely to increase as the processes under consideration become more intricate.

-This study has not addressed further improvements such as encoding the dataset using a nonlinear approach~\cite{Havlicek:2018nqz}.
-It is also possible to utilize the vast Hilbert space of quantum computers to separate the signal from the background more when mapping to the quantum feature space~\cite{Lloyd:2020eeh}.
+This study has not addressed further improvements in encoding the datasets in optimistic ways~\cite{Havlicek:2018nqz,Lloyd:2020eeh} which are suitable for cooperation with (V)QSN.
 Furthermore, it would be beneficial to investigate the simulation of the collision process on a quantum computer.
-Both QSN and VQSN could be employed as a part of the simulation which are able to process data directly from a quantum computer.
-In conclusion, QSN and VQSN are suitable for the NP phenomenological study.
+Reading results directly from a quantum computer is resource intensive, QSN can process data within the quantum computer, avoiding this consumption.
+In particular, it is plausible that the training dataset originates from simulations on a quantum computer, while the test dataset is derived from classical data obtained from a collider.
+This scenario is well-suited to the QSN.